-Texture medium (or gel or paste) is, as the name suggests, used to add surface texture to a painting.
-It’s stiffer than paint straight from the tube, so will hold a form or shape more readily.
-It’s also cheaper than paint, so an economical way to build up thick layers of impasto.
-You can mix it with a color, or paint over it.
+Texture medium (or gel or paste) is, as the name suggests, is a material that you mix with paint to change its consistency, in particular, to add surface texture to a painting.
+It's stiffer than paint straight from the tube, so will hold a form or shape more readily.
+It's also cheaper than paint, so adding a texture medium is an economical way to build up thick layers of impasto.
+You can mix it with a color, or put a layer of the gel down and paint over it.

-The photo shows a tub of texture gel where I’ve scooped out a lump with a palette knife.
-You can see how the medium holds its shape.
-It doesn’t drip or droop, but stays put.
+A tub of texture gel has the consistency of cooking lard: When you scoop out a lump with a palette knife, the medium holds its shape.
+It doesn't drip or droop but stays put.
 You can create peaks and grooves with a palette knife, brush marks with a coarse-haired brush, press patterns into it, use it as glue to add collage items.
-It’s extremely versatile!
+It's extremely versatile.

 Properties of Acrylic Texture Medium

-How to you know what it’ll be like?
+How do you know what it'll be like?
 Read the label on the container, which should give you this information.
-If it doesn’t, see if there’s an information sheet available from the manufacturer, or test it before you use it on a canvas.
-Be aware that there are differences, so that if a new tub of texture medium doesn’t act quite as you expect, you don’t panic that you’re doing something wrong.
+If it doesn't, see if there's an information sheet available from the manufacturer, or test it before you use it on a canvas.
+Be aware that there are differences so that if a new tub of texture medium doesn't act exactly as you expected, don't panic that you're doing something wrong.

-Whether it’s glossy or matt isn’t absolutely crucial as you can change something from glossy to matt (or matt to glossy) when you varnish a painting relatively easily.
-You simply use a varnish that gives the finish you want.
+Whether it's glossy or matte isn't critical since you can change something from glossy to matte (or matte to glossy) when you varnish a painting relatively easily.
+Just add a varnish to give the finish you want.

-The opaqueness of the medium is important if you’re mixing it with a color as it will have an impact on what the color looks like when it’s dry.
-Don’t get caught out by a medium making your colors appear lighter than you’d intended.
-It’s something you learn from a bit of trial and error, until you get a feel for it.
-Remember, you can paint over the texture medium, so if something isn’t the right color when it’s dry, it’s not a disaster.
+The opacity of the medium is important if you're mixing it with color as it will have an impact on what the color looks like when it's dry.
+Don't get caught out by a medium making your colors appear lighter than you'd intended.
+It's something you learn from a bit of trial and error until you get a feel for it.
+Remember, you can always paint over the texture medium, so if something isn't the right color when it's dried, it's not a disaster.

-How long texture paste takes to dry depends on how thick you’ve used it.
-Very thick layers will be touch dry in a few minutes, but not dry all the way through, so if you apply lots of pressure it may flatten.
+How long texture paste takes to dry depends on how thickly you've laid it down.
+Very thick layers will be dry to the touch in a few minutes but not dry all the way through, so if you apply lots of pressure it may flatten.
 Again, a little experimentation will soon teach you what to expect.

 Clear vs White Texture Medium for Acrylics